theobrook/Silwood_Park_Soil_Metabarcoding_Practical/index.md

 In this practical, we will go from raw sequences to community-level analyses.
 The samples used in this study were collected from the [Ecological Fractal Network](https://ecofracnetwork.github.io) points at Silwood Park.
 You can see the specific collection points [here](https://www.google.com/maps/d/viewer?mid=1gYaoOn5ypAK2B-bL8uXjdSTMu4CWCyI&ll=51.40958062885105%2C-0.6467416439178342&z=15).

+This practical is an adaptation of the [DADA2 Pipeline Tutorial (1.16)](https://benjjneb.github.io/dada2/tutorial.html), a useful resource for beginners in microbial bioinformatics.

 The specific aims are to:
 1. Understand the output of a short-read sequencing machine
 2. Perform quality control on raw sequencing reads